fmExcense/compositeurdigital.github.io/en/quiz.md

 #### `documentPage`
-Displays a link to open a document in Compositeur Digital.
+Displays a link to open a document in the Compositeur Digital.
 - `label`: Title or question text.
-- `document`: name of the document, which must exist in the quiz folder.
+- `document`: name of the document, which must be available in the same folder as the quiz.

 ```xml
 <documentPage label="Your documents:" document="Documents A"/>